technobuddha/library/doc/String/snakeCase.md

 `string`

-the identifier in underscore case
+the identifier in snake case